 http://www.ornl.gov/~webworks/cppr/y2001/pres/113280.pdf, retrieved 29th February 2014

-The date of retrieval should be given.
+Note that the date of retrieval should be given.

 M. Q. Cui and S. Xue, China Patent ZL00102966.5 (2003) (in Chinese)

-Accepted paper awaiting publication
+Accepted paper awaiting publication:

-J. Liu, Y. Y. Chu, Z. Z. Ren et al, Theoretical Study of Central Depression of Nuclear Charge Density Distribution by Electron Scattering, Chin.
+J. Liu, Y. Y. Chu, Z. Z. Ren et al., Theoretical Study of Central Depression of Nuclear Charge Density Distribution by Electron Scattering, Chin.
 Phys.
 C, to be published

 Figures must be numbered and must be referred to in the text.
 Each figure must have a separate caption and should be placed near where it is referenced in the text.
 The figures should have suitable dimensions, not disproportionately large or small.
 Lettering and essential details should be clearly legible when the article is printed at normal size.
 Lettering should be uniform.
 Axes must be labeled properly.